Symphony No. 4 (Prokofiev): III. Moderato, quasi allegretto

+IV.
 Allegro risoluto

 The fourth movement draws on material from numbers 1, 2, 5, and 9 of the ballet, and is in sonata form.
 The first theme (in C major) is formed of a combination of the toccata-like opening of the ballet's first number with the lyrical melody from the ballet's second number.
 These elements are altered both as a unit and as separate elements throughout the movement.
-The transition to the second theme consists of a quick sequence of variations on the lyrical portion of the first theme, modulating quite a distance (to G-flat major at one point).
+The transition to the second theme consists of a quick sequence of variations on the lyrical portion of the first theme, modulating quite a distance (to G♭ major at one point).
 The second subject is newly composed for the symphony, and is a minor third away, in A major.

 The development consists primarily of a large section from the ballet's fifth number, dominated by horns and tuba.
 The toccata-like material from the first theme is also subjected to heavy development.
-The recapitulation is prefaced by a jarring statement of the theme from the fifth number in B-flat major, followed by a blaring diminished-seventh fanfare.
+The recapitulation is prefaced by a jarring statement of the theme from the fifth number in B♭ major, followed by a blaring diminished-seventh fanfare.
 The recapitulation begins with the newly composed second theme, and transitions to the Coda through some variations of the fanfare motive from the end of the development.
 The coda consists of a push and pull between C major and C minor, with the major key winning, based largely on material from the ballet's ninth number.